-- 25. The OfS will normally pay recurrent funds to the provider in monthly instalments, in accordance with a funding profile for the whole academic year that will be notified separately.
-The OfS will normally pay formula-based capital grants for the 2020-21 financial year according to a funding profile that will also be notified separately. - 26.
-The OfS reserves the right to amend payment profiles during the year, but it will make adverse changes to the profile only in exceptional circumstances and following consultation with the provider. - 27.
+- 25. The OfS will normally pay recurrent funds to the provider in monthly instalments, in accordance with a funding profile for the whole academic year that will be notified separately. - 26.
+The OfS will normally pay formula-based and competitive capital grants for the 2021-22 financial year according to a funding profile that will also be notified separately.
+We will require providers to notify us if payment according to that profile will result in them receiving funding in advance of need (that is, in advance of them incurring the capital expense).
+Were this to occur, we would suspend or reduce payments due according to the profile, reflecting the provider's circumstances, and require it to submit evidence of expenditure before the OfS released further funding. - 27.
+The OfS reserves the right to amend payment profiles during the year, but it will make adverse changes to the profile only in exceptional circumstances and following consultation with the provider. - 28.
 The OfS has a limited budget to distribute between eligible higher education providers.
 The distribution of grants between providers is determined and announced according to a timetable that the OfS will determine.
 While providers may apply to join the OfS's Register at any time, upon registration in the Approved (fee cap) category, a provider becomes eligible (subject also to any other specific eligibility criteria that may apply) only for those grants whose distribution has not already been determined by the OfS, even if payment of those grants has not yet been made (in whole or part).
 This means that: - a.
 Where the OfS determines allocations through a competitive or review process that involves an assessment against eligibility criteria or the prioritisation of submissions or bids from providers, 12 a provider not registered in the Approved (fee cap) part of the OfS's Register at the time that the OfS agrees those allocations is not eligible.
 Such providers only become eligible in the next competition or review process held after their addition to the Register in the Approved (fee cap) category.
-This principle also applies where allocations determined by such a process apply for a period of more than one year. - b.
-Where the OfS otherwise determines allocations by formula, the OfS may, at its sole discretion, consider whether it has scope to include a provider, newly registered in the Approved (fee cap) category, in any update or recalculation of such allocations where the provider was not so registered when the allocations were first determined.
-This applies to most elements of recurrent and formula-based capital grants.
-Factors that the OfS will take into account in deciding whether it has such scope include (but may not be limited to):
+This principle also applies where allocations determined by such a process apply for a period of more than one year.